Job Title: Outdoor Adventure Team

 What You’ll Do

-– Assists with post-event follow-up evaluation, including participant surveys and filing
+– Assists with post-event follow-up evaluation, including participant surveys as needed

-– Works with regional contacts to develop and achieve local objectives
+– Works with regional volunteers and ICD team to achieve adventure program and workshop objectives

-– Works collaboratively with ICD team to ensure program execution runs smoothly from start to finish
+– Works collaboratively with ICD team to facilitate program execution smoothly

-– Assists with the packing and setup of events, teardown, and organization of all ICD equipment
+– Packing and setup of events, teardown, and manage all ICD equipment/supplies- including organization of on-site storage

 – In-depth understanding of type 1 diabetes, including managing the disease, best practices, problem solving, and the stigmas/psycho-social challenges of T1D